Brendan Hunt: Film, TV and video game work

 After roles in episodes of the television series Reno 911!, Parks and Recreation, Community and How I Met Your Mother, Hunt made his major motion picture debut as the "Sketchy Dude" in 2013's We're the Millers, which featured his Boom Chicago castmate Jason Sudeikis.

 Hunt had a role in another Sudeikis vehicle, 2014's Horrible Bosses 2, playing a sex addiction group member.

 An Emmy Award nomination was among the accomplishments for Hunt as a regular performer on the Comedy Central series Key & Peele.
 Along with appearing in several sketches, Hunt was nominated at the 67th Primetime Emmy Awards for Outstanding Writing for a Variety Special.
 The nomination, with Keegan-Michael Key, Jordan Peele and Rich Talarico, was for the Key & Peele Super Bowl Special.

-In 2013, Hunt co-wrote a Premier League advertising campaign for NBC Sports featuring himself as an assistant coach to Tottenham Hotspur with Jason Sudeikis.
+In 2013, Hunt co-wrote a Premier League advertising campaign for NBC Sports featuring himself as an assistant coach to Tottenham Hotspur with Sudeikis.
 Sudeikis told GQ magazine that the two drew off their years in Amsterdam playing FIFA together before and after shows.
 The commercials were named as the second-best TV soccer sketch by Paste with the magazine saying, "Brilliant though Sudeikis is, the unsung hero of these sketches is Brendan Hunt."
 The campaign received a Bronze award at the 2014 Sports Clio Awards.

 Hunt was a writer and performer in the 2015 online comedy-documentary series Thank You and Sorry for Google Play.
 The six-episode series featured a mix of comedy sketches and a real-life look at musician Jack Antonoff and his tours with Bleachers.

 In 2015, Hunt brought his voice as one of the main DJs in the game Fallout 4.
 Hunt plays DJ Travis of Diamond City Radio, whose monotone voice reflects on the surroundings of the ruins of Boston now known as the Commonwealth.
 Hunt also plays Detective Perry, who is seen in a holotape.

-Starting in 2014, Hunt also made his mark in children and teen television with roles in the Disney Channel series Dog With a Blog and Austin & Ally, as well as Disney XD’s Kirby Buckets.
+Starting in 2014, Hunt also made his mark in children and teen television with roles in the Disney Channel series Dog With a Blog and Austin & Ally, as well as Disney XD's Kirby Buckets.

-Hunt co-created the series Ted Lasso and appears as a regular cast member; the series launched on Apple TV+ in 2020.
+Hunt co-created the series Ted Lasso, launched on Apple TV+ in 2020, and appears as a regular cast member.

-He has appeared in several commercials, including ads for GEICO, Skittles, Oscar Meyer, and Volkswagen.
+He has appeared in several commercials, including ads for GEICO, Skittles, Oscar Mayer, and Volkswagen.

-Other work
+Other live performance

 At the 2016 Hollywood Fringe Festival, Hunt debuted the one-man play Still Got It.
-In the show, Hunt plays a person reeling from making a bad toast at his friend’s wedding.
-Hunt’s performance was honored for top Solo Performance at the 2016 Hollywood Fringe Festival Awards.
+In the show, Hunt plays a person reeling from making a bad toast at his friend's wedding.
+Hunt's performance was honored for top Solo Performance at the 2016 Hollywood Fringe Festival Awards.

+In 2023, Hunt began performing his solo show The Movement You Need.
+In the show, Hunt describes his encounter with Paul McCartney and recounts his life experiences in relation to The Beatles.